maybethemuhammadibrahim/Vault_Main/001-DSA/BFS,DFS,TopologicalSort.md

     * **Enqueue:** If a neighbor has **not** been visited yet, add it to the Queue and mark it as Visited immediately.
 3.  **Repeat:** Keep going until the Queue is empty.

-> **Visual Tip:** Imagine dropping a stone in water.
-The ripples move out in perfect circles.
-That is BFS.

 ---

 ### 2. DFS Traversal (Depth-First Search)